terrytaylorbonn/terrytaylorbonn.github.io/2_models.markdown

 ### [2.2 CNNs (convolution)](/2.2-cnns/)

-A CNN computes the most probable label ("dog", "airplane", etc) for a set of pixels.
-Studying CNNs is great preparation for studying more complex LLMs.
+A CNN computes the most probable label ("dog", "airplane", etc) for a set of pixels. **Studying CNNs is great preparation for studying more complex LLMs**.

 <img src="/assets/brain1a.png" alt="drones" width="17%">